limjiahau/limjiahau/README.md

 - Data Science

 ## Summary Of My Journey
-👩‍💻 Started off as an Air Force Engineer ✈️
+👩‍💻 Started off as an Aircraft Engineer ✈️

 🧠 Currently pursuing my B.Eng in Mechanical Engineering